 When a route has schedules, it is impossible to change the sequence of check points, add or delete them.
 To edit such a route, make its copy and alter the necessary parameters before saving.
 Then delete the original route.
-However, you will have to configure schedules and rides again.
+However, you will have to configure schedules and rounds again.

 Before saving a route, you can apply the function of optimization.
 In this case, the program automatically determines the shortest way to visit all the points.
 It is especially useful for courier services.
 The default cartographical service used for optimization is Gurtam Maps.
 However, you can select another source from the dropdown list (Google, Yandex, Visicom, HERE).
 The shortest route can be built considering existing roads and highways, or avoiding traffic jams, and so on.
 These additional parameters depend on the map provider selected and are the same as in the Routing tool.